Coventry experiment

-The Coventry Experiment was a mid-20th-century human radiation experiment conducted in Coventry, England, during the late 1950s and early 1960s.
+The Coventry Experiment was a mid-20th-century nutrition study conducted in Coventry, England, during the late 1950s and early 1960s.
 The study involved administering small doses of radioactive iron isotope (Fe-59) to a group of South Asian women—primarily of Indian and Pakistani origin—to study iron absorption and anaemia.
 It was organised under the auspices of the Medical Research Council (MRC) and the Atomic Energy Authority (AEA).

 The experiment later became controversial due to the alleged absence of informed consent and the targeting of a vulnerable immigrant population.
 Public awareness of the study emerged in the 1990s through Freedom of Information disclosures, leading to questions in Parliament and investigations by journalists and ethicists.

 Background

 During the post-war decades, the UK government and health institutions funded research into nutritional deficiencies among immigrant populations.
 Coventry, which saw a significant rise in immigration from the Indian subcontinent in the 1950s, was one of several urban centres chosen for studies on anaemia and malnutrition.
 Researchers from the MRC and AEA sought to determine how efficiently women of different dietary backgrounds absorbed iron.